 Very rare commentary from Neil Young, talking about Kurt Cobain (this brief interview snippet was taken from the Cameron Crowe Pearl Jam documentary).

-The song that follows is Sleeps With Angels, 1994 Bridge Concert, with Crazy Horse.
-Kurt, RIP.
+The song that follows is Sleeps With Angels, from the 1994 Bridge Concert, with Crazy Horse.

 From New Musical Express article "Reflective Glory" (07/15/95) by Steve Sutherland & Kevin Cummins on recording "Mirror Ball" (Neil Young and Pearl Jam collaboration) in the aftermath of Nirvana's Kurt Cobain's suicide and the contradictory forces of life and death: On "Mirror Ball", though, the natural incompatibility of these forces has been raised into shocking relief by one disciple choosing an unfeasibly extreme interpretation of Young's message when Kurt Cobain quoted, "It's Better to burn out, than to fade away."
 In his suicide note, citing Young's lyric as artistic justification for ending his inconsolable anguish, Young was shaken to the bone.
 Always an advocate of allowing the listener his or her own individual path through a record, he was so devastated by Cobain's personal reaction to a song that was basically written as a celebration of Punk that he was impelled to record the 'Sleeps With Angels' album in lament."